lestece/myKTCN/README.md

 - #### LOGO

 myKTCN logo was created by me using [Canva](https://www.canva.com/).
-I wanted to create an engaging logo that immediately conveys the app purpose, with simple colors and a "fun" feel.
+I wanted to create an engaging logo that immediately conveys the app's purpose, with simple colors and a "fun" feel.
 If clicked, it redirects to the homepage of the website.

 ![myKTCN Logo](docs/README-images/myKTCN-logo.png)